fenago/Grokking-Deep-Learning/Lab_6.md

 The second constraint is that the function is 1:1.
 It must never change direction.
 In other words, it must either be always increasing or always decreasing.
 As an example, look at the following two functions.
-These shapes answer the question, “Given x as input, what value of y does the function describe?”
+These shapes answer the question, "Given x as input, what value of y does the function describe?"
 The function on the left (y = x * x) isn’t an ideal activation function because it isn’t either always increasing or always decreasing.
 How can you tell?
 Well, notice that there are many cases in which two values of x have a